-We began developing our ESG program in 2022, and view it as a key initiative critical to align our practices, policies, and general operations with our core purpose of providing revolutionary solutions to the battery industry.
+We began developing our ESG program in 2022 and view it as critical to the alignment of our practices, policies, and general operations with our core purpose of providing revolutionary solutions to the battery industry.
 Paramount to embarking on this journey was our consideration of environmental, social, and governance issues that are relevant to our industry and business and take into consideration the interests and expectations of our key internal and external stakeholders.

-With the support of our Board of Directors, we formed an ESG Committee comprised of leaders within our organization representing a range of functions and subject matter expertise.
-The ESG Committee was charged with identifying priority ESG topics that would form the initial focus and critical path of our ESG strategy.
-Our third-party ESG advisor worked directly with the ESG Committee to assess the Company's operations, its existing policies, procedures, and practices, and, together with the factors listed below, identified a range of potential ESG topics that align with our business and would serve as the initial drivers of our sustainability efforts.
-We then conducted an internal materiality survey among members of the ESG Committee, our senior executive management, and other key employees to prioritize the potential ESG topics, in order of relevance to the Company.
+Our ESG Committee is comprised of leaders within our organization representing a range of functions and subject matter expertise.
+The ESG Committee with the assistance of our third-party ESG advisor, assessed the Company's operations and its existing policies, procedures, and practices, and, together with the factors listed below, identified a range of potential ESG topics that align with our business and would serve as the initial drivers of our sustainability efforts.
+Based on an internal materiality survey among members of the ESG Committee, our senior executives, and other key employees to prioritize the potential ESG topics, in order of relevance to the Company.
 ESG topics included in the survey were informed by:

-- standards and frameworks such as SASB and GRI; - peers and industry best practices; - customers' ESG expectations and requirements; - current and targeted investors' ESG expectations and requirements; - current and proposed regulatory guidelines within jurisdictions relevant to NOVONIX; - ESG ratings and data providers and their ratings reports on NOVONIX; and - NOVONIX executive management and ESG Committee considerations.
+- standards and frameworks such as SASB and GRI; - peers and industry best practices; - customers' ESG expectations and requirements; - current and targeted investors' ESG expectations and requirements; - current and proposed regulatory guidelines within jurisdictions relevant to NOVONIX; - ESG ratings and data providers and their ratings reports on NOVONIX; and - NOVONIX senior executive and ESG Committee considerations.

-The top 10 ranked ESG topics are listed below.
+The top 10 ranked ESG topics are identified and described in the Appendix to this report.